som-shahlab/manitest/README.md

     --port 5000 &

 # Run evaluation harness on your desired task
-# Note: To run the MedNLI, you must download the dataset first from: https://physionet.org/content/mednli/1.0.0/
+# Note: To run the MedNLI task, you must first download the dataset from: https://physionet.org/content/mednli/1.0.0/
 python3 main.py \
     --manifest_url http://127.0.0.1:5000 \
     --path_to_task tests/mednli/mednli.py \